Motijheel Government Boys' High School: MGBS ECO & SPACE CLUB

+" on February 6, 7 and 8, 2025.
+It was a successful event, and the club is moving forward with great progress.

+MGBS Science club (MGBSSC)

+The Science Club of Motijheel Government Boys' High School holds a position of high esteem within Dhaka's academic community.
+Its inception dates back to 2002; however, due to the far-reaching effects of the COVID-19 pandemic, the club's operations were temporarily suspended.
+In 2022, a dedicated cohort of tenth-grade students took the initiative to reinstate the club's activities.
+Notably, in 2023, the 22nd edition of the MGBS Intra Science Festival was successfully orchestrated.
+Spanning from the 16th to the 18th of July 2023, the event marked the resurgence of the MGBS Science Club through its annual flagship event, the 6th MGBS National Science Carnival 2023.

 Central FC

 Motijheel Government Boys' High school has an excellent football club known as Central FC.
 Central FC has been the champion of inter-school football tournament for many times.
-The school often holds inter-school football tournament too.
+The school often holds inter-school football tournament, too.

 Debating Club (MGBHSDC)

 Motijheel Government Boys' High School Debating Club (MGBHSDC) was founded in 1996.
 Every year they organize inter-school and inter-class debate competitions.
-In 2009 they started a children's debate.
-In 2010 they organized a Club debate (university and college) competition.
-On that time, MGBHSDC was the only school level club which organized a club debate in Bangladesh.
-In 2010 they organized the twelfth Inter-school, fourth Children, third Club debate competition and workshop, and 80 teams participated.
+In 2009, they started a children's debate.
+In 2010, they organized a Club debate (university and college) competition.
+On that time, MGBHSDC was the only school which organized a club debate in Bangladesh.
+In 2010, they organized the twelfth Inter-school, fourth Children, third Club debate competition and workshop, and 80 teams participated.

-Motijheel Government Boys' High school has an English language club.
+Motijheel Government Boys' High school also has an English language club.